myparcelnl/woocommerce/readme.txt

 = How do I get an API key =

-Send an email top info@myparcel with your account name and you will be sent all necessary information.
+Send an email to info@myparcel.nl with your account name and you will be sent all necessary information.

 == Screenshots ==